dominiksalvet/asus-fan-control/readme.md

 ## Usage

-Asus-fan-control does not run in the background (i.e., it is not a daemon process).
+AFC does not run in the background (i.e., it is not a daemon process).
 It is **executed automatically whenever necessary** (e.g., on OS boots) to keep the effect of a permanent change.
 It is also possible to invoke it manually as shown below:

 ```sh
 sudo asus-fan-control